John B. Simpson PhD MD

-As the Vice President of Corporate Development, Phil Preuss handles general business management, strategic operations and partnerships.
+As the Vice President of Strategy & Business Operations, Phil Preuss handles general business management, strategic operations and partnerships.

 Mr. Preuss spent almost five years in New York City working in equity research, eventually becoming an Associate Director at UBS.
 During this time, he also supplemented his finance, accounting, and analytical skills by becoming a CFA charterholder.
 Following his MBA and prior to Avinger, he joined Foxhollow Technologies as a Senior Associate in Corporate Development, where he worked on internal strategic priorities and the exploration of external business opportunities.